lovrosdu/klor/doc/tutorial-02-basics.md

 See [Reference: Language](./reference-01-language.md) for a full list of special operators supported by Klor, though most of them ones will be covered by the tutorial.

 Behind the scenes, the `defchor` macro will type check the choreography and, assuming everything is ok, produce a projection for each of the roles involved.
-TODO: We will see later how the individual projections produced by a `defchor` form can be invoked from Clojure, but for now will make use of Klor's **simulator** instead.
+Invoking the individual projections from Clojure will be covered later in [Tutorial: Execution](./tutorial-05-execution.md), and until then we will make use of Klor's **simulator** instead.
 The simulator allows us to test a choreography from within a single Clojure process by automatically executing each role's projection on a separate thread.
 This is a highly useful tool during development and debugging.